Where and when: Artspace, 1/300 Karangahape Rd, to October 21

 TJ says: The renaissance of activity and style at Artspace continues with a big and very varied show of work by young artists full of interest but do not expect much painting.

-New Perspectives is an exhibition of the work of young artists selected in collaboration with artist Simon Denny.
+is an exhibition of the work of young artists selected in collaboration with artist Simon Denny.
 It fills every nook and cranny of Artspace beginning with the entrance stair, where Quishile Charan shows a huge length of fabric looped from the ceiling, dyed with mud and printed with Hindu patterns.
 The work and the spice spread on the floor underneath refer to indentured labour and Indo-Fijian conflict over identity.

 In the gallery itself, much of the work is video and makes a social comment.
 This genre is mostly accompanied by explanatory written text.
 Faith Wilson's touching short video is just inside the gallery entrance.
 A young woman enters a body of water that reaches across to a far shore.
 She slowly walks in until only her head shows as a spot in the wide expanse of water.
 Then she turns and after a time emerges on the shore and offers the earphones she had been wearing directly to the viewer.
 It suggests decision making: whether to reach for a distant goal or return to ordinary life.
 The dilemma is again reflected in a long letter to Simon Denny about selection and her identity.
 It frames the screen and reaches to the floor.